To help your child to round numbers to the nearest 100.

 - Strip of paper

-- Pen and small pieces or paper to write on (size of playing cards).
+- Small pieces of paper to write on (size of playing cards).

 What to do:

-- Work with your child to write some numbers from 0 – 1000 on pieces of paper.
+Work with your child to write some numbers from 0 – 1000 on the small pieces of paper.

-- Ask your child to look at the numbers and decide which 100s number they are round to.
+Ask your child to look at the numbers.
+Which 100s number does each number round to?

-- Put the numbers by the appropriate 100s number on the strip of paper.
+Put the numbers by the right 100s number on the strip of paper.

 What to expect your child to do: